11061055/goleveldb_server/README.md

 Golang leveldb as a KV server.
 It Supports user-defined  file,

-which acts as a namespace also.
+which acts as a namespace .
 Cat be used in different scene.

 ## Put data